fwupd/fwupd/README.md

 You can find more information about the update workflow in the end users section of the [fwupd website](https://fwupd.org).

+## Passim

+If the [Passim](https://github.com/hughsie/passim/blob/main/README.md) project is also installed and enabled, fwupd will re-publish the downloaded metadata file to be served on `0.0.0.0:27500` by default.

+Other clients on the same network can make use of this via mDNS/LLMNR to reduce network bandwidth to configured remotes.

+To disable this functionality either set `P2pPolicy=none` in `/etc/fwupd/daemon.conf`, uninstall the passim package or use `systemctl mask passim.service` on the terminal.

 ## Reporting status

 fwupd will encourage users to report both successful and failed updates back